When We Come Together, Kids and Families Benefit

 The Catholic Foundation is grateful for generous supporters who understand how important it is to provide the opportunity for all students to receive an excellent education grounded in Catholic belief and practice.

-In 2020, aware of the financial difficulties some families were facing, a small group of donors opened two scholarship funds.
+In 2020, aware of the financial difficulties some families were facing, a small group of donors and the Archdiocese of Detroit helped opened two scholarship funds.
 These funds have grown and are providing increased opportunities for students this fall.

 Through the growth of these two funds, the Foundation awarded 96 students from 27 schools across the Archdiocese of Detroit, totaling roughly $250,000, a 62% increase from last year’s inaugural scholarship awards.